A Bimonthly Email Newsletter from the International Mathematical Union (pdf)

 Another important issue is whether currently existing journals are locked into their publishers.
 Typically, the answer is yes from a legal perspective, at least regarding the journal's name and back issues, but the editorial board can always start a new, competing journal, which will inherit much or all of its predecessor's reputation.
 This gives the editorial board considerable leverage to negotiate with the publisher on behalf of the community, to ensure that they feel the publisher's policies and prices are fair, and it gives them an exit strategy if they are unable to reach agreement with the publisher.
 The MathOA organization (http://www.mathoa.org/) can assist editorial boards that wish to transition to open access.

-CWM: Gender Gap Project and Women in Mathematics Day
+CWM: Gender Gap Project and May 12th, a Celebration for Women in Mathematics

 The Gender Gap Project, an international and interdisciplinary project lead by IMU is entering in its third and final year.